reduxjs/redux/docs/api/compose.md

 #### Tips

-* All `compose` does is it lets you write deeply nested function transformations without the rightward drift of the code.
+* All `compose` does is let you write deeply nested function transformations without the rightward drift of the code.
 Don’t give it too much credit!